nestorbird/NotiBell-Flutter-App/README.md

 The NotiBell Mobile App code is licensed as MIT license and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by NestorBird India Private Limited and Contributors.

 By contributing to NotiBell, you agree that your contributions will be licensed under MIT license.

+## Contact Us
+For support please get in touch with us at sales@nestorbird.com for a demonstration.